systematic-magic/aop/text.rst

 	- Check that title does not have period (.) at the end.

-	- Check that title is written in sentence case, formatted in bold and colored in black.
+	- Check that title is written in :ref:`sentence case<sentence_case>`, formatted in bold and colored in black.

 12.3.
-Check that table-related additional information is presented below the table as a note in plain text.
+Check that table-related additional information is presented below the table as a note in :ref:`plain text<plain_text>`.

 .. image:: /_static/html_table_notes.png
 	:alt: Table notes